narendra-clouds/jenkins-task-repo/README.md

 # jenkins-task-repo

-* MCQs Questions
+## MCQs Questions

-1. What is Jenkins mainly used for?
+### 1. What is Jenkins mainly used for?
-      - A Server Monitoring
+- A) Server Monitoring
-      - B Continuous Integration and Continuous Delivery
+- B) Continuous Integration and Continuous Delivery
-      - C Database Management
+- C) Database Management
-      - D Container Orchestration
+- D) Container Orchestration

-* - B Continuous Integration and Continuous Delivery
+**Answer:** B) Continuous Integration and Continuous Delivery

+---

-2. Which type of job allows you to define build steps using codein Jenkins?
+### 2. Which type of job allows you to define build steps using code in Jenkins?
-       - A Freestyle Project
+- A) Freestyle Project
-       - B Pipeline Project
+- B) Pipeline Project
-       - C Multi-Configuration Project
+- C) Multi-Configuration Project
-       - D External Job
+- D) External Job

-* - A Freestyle Project
+**Answer:** B) Pipeline Project

+---

-3. Which file is used to define a pipeline in Jenkins?
+### 3. Which file is used to define a pipeline in Jenkins?
 - A) pipeline.yaml
 - B) dockerfile
-        - C Jenkinsfile
+- C) Jenkinsfile
 - D) build.gradle

-* - C Jenkinsfile
+**Answer:** C) Jenkinsfile

+---

-4. What is the purpose of a Jenkins Agent (Node)?
+### 4. What is the purpose of a Jenkins Agent (Node)?
-        - A To store source code
+- A) To store source code
-        - B To execute jobs assigned by the Jenkins controller
+- B) To execute jobs assigned by the Jenkins controller
-        - C To manage plugins
+- C) To manage plugins
-        - D To configure webhooks
+- D) To configure webhooks

-* - B To execute jobs assigned by the Jenkins controller
+**Answer:** B) To execute jobs assigned by the Jenkins controller

+---

-5. Which plugin is required to connect Jenkins with GitHub?
+### 5. Which plugin is required to connect Jenkins with GitHub?
-         - A Docker Plugin
+- A) Docker Plugin
-         - B Git Plugin
+- B) Git Plugin
-         - C Kubernetes Plugin
+- C) Kubernetes Plugin
-         - D Maven Plugin
+- D) Maven Plugin

-* - B Git Plugin
+**Answer:** B) Git Plugin

+---

-6. What is the purpose of a Webhook in Jenkins CI/CD?
+### 6. What is the purpose of a Webhook in Jenkins CI/CD?
-        - A To install plugins
+- A) To install plugins
-        - B To trigger build automatically on code push
+- B) To trigger build automatically on code push
-        - C To secure Jenkins server
+- C) To secure Jenkins server
-        - D To restart Jenkins
+- D) To restart Jenkins

-* - B To trigger build automatically on code push
+**Answer:** B) To trigger build automatically on code push

+---

-7. Which command is used inside Jenkins Pipeline to execute shell commands?
+### 7. Which command is used inside Jenkins Pipeline to execute shell commands?
-         - A) bas h
+- A) bash
 - B) cmd
 - C) sh
 - D) run

-* - A) bash
+**Answer:** C) sh

+---

-8. What is the purpose of post block in Jenkins Pipeline?
+### 8. What is the purpose of post block in Jenkins Pipeline?
-         - A Define environment variables
+- A) Define environment variables
-         - B Execute steps after pipeline stages
+- B) Execute steps after pipeline stages
-         - C Define agents
+- C) Define agents
-         - D Install plugins
+- D) Install plugins

-* - B Execute steps after pipeline stages
+**Answer:** B) Execute steps after pipeline stages

+---

-9. What is the use of sshagent in Jenkins Pipeline?
+### 9. What is the use of sshagent in Jenkins Pipeline?
-         - A Install SSH on server
+- A) Install SSH on server
-         - B Store SSH keys
+- B) Store SSH keys
-         - C Use stored SSH credentials during execution
+- C) Use stored SSH credentials during execution
-         - D Restart SSH service
+- D) Restart SSH service

-* - C Use stored SSH credentials during execution
+**Answer:** C) Use stored SSH credentials during execution

+---

-10. What happens if a stage fails in Jenkins Pipeline (by default)?
+### 10. What happens if a stage fails in Jenkins Pipeline (by default)?
-         - A The pipeline continues to next stage
+- A) The pipeline continues to next stage
-         - B The pipeline stops execution
+- B) The pipeline stops execution
-         - C Jenkins restarts automatically
+- C) Jenkins restarts automatically
-         - D All stages are skipped but marked successful
+- D) All stages are skipped but marked successful

-* - B The pipeline stops execution
+**Answer:** B) The pipeline stops execution